Self-Guided Driving Tour of Historic Holderness

 33. There is a farmhouse built in the early 1800s by Walter Cox on the right shortly after Lane Rd.
 Another Cox farmhouse about a mile down the road on the right at the bottom of the hill was once owned by Vina Henry, a charter member of the Historical Society.
 There is also a brick house built in 1835 by Caleb Cox.
 Known as “Five Chimneys,” it is at the top of the second hill.

 34-35.
 Turn left on East Holderness Rd and follow it for three miles or so till it ends at Rte 3.
 Note the Eastman cemetery and Cox cemetery on the left at the beginning of the road and the East Holderness cemetery on the right at the end.
-The road still has several farms including Hall Farm (left) which was built by Daniel Cox, the Guyotte farm built by Nathan B. Cox (mid-1800s) on the right and the Beij farm, originally the Isaac Smith Farm (right) all with laboriously-cleared fields.
+The road still has several farms including Hall Farm (left) which was built by Daniel Cox, the Guyotte farm built by Nathan B. Cox (mid-1800s) on the right (damaged by fire in 2017) and the Beij farm, originally the Isaac Smith Farm (right) all with laboriously-cleared fields.
 The barn was recently dismantled.
 An earlier farm on the site was built by Capt.
 Andrew Smythe, one of the original grantees.

 36. Turn left on Rte 3 toward the center of town.
 Park at White Oak Pond on the left if you would like to take a hike along the west bank of Mill Brook.
 No sign remains of the first house in Holderness built by William Piper and his wife Susannah along this brook leading from White Oak Pond to SquamLake.
 There is a path visitors can follow.